Mesopotamia

 300

-The Hebrew Bible describes the establishment of a relationship between the Israelites' singular deity, YHWH, and the people themselves through a particular form of relationship, a term that has its roots in the socio-political realm.
+The Hebrew Bible describes the establishment of a relationship between the Israelites' singular deity, YHWH, and the people themselves in relational terms, including this reference, which has its roots in the socio-political realm.

 What is a covenant?